 - The pupil has truanted.

 In September 2013, the law changed regarding taking holidays in term time.
 The Governors have decided that pupil holidays will not be authorised for any pupils regardless of year group except in exceptional circumstances.
-A ‘leave of absence request form’ must be completed and submitted regarding any requests for absence providing full details A letter will be sent from the Headteacher regarding the decision made.

 There are approximately 175 non-school days each year – please use these for holidays.